sitdownwithme/DAE-PROJECTS/docs/_pages/about.md

 ### Preferred Roles

-I'm particularly interested in roles in **Web Development** and **DevOps**, where I can leverage my skills in understanding and enhancing human experiences through technology.
+I'm particularly interested in roles in **Cybersecurity (SOC Analysis, Incident Response, Digital Forensics)** where I can apply my skills in log analysis, detection, and problem-solving, while continuing to grow.

 ### Professional Philosophy

-I prioritize sustainable development practices over toxic hustle culture.
-My goal is to build innovative solutions without sacrificing personal well-being or work-life balance.
+I believe in sustainable progress over burnout culture.
+My goal is to build meaningful and secure solutions while maintaining balance, growth, and a positive mindset.

 ### Team Dynamics